rexyyong/GaRex-Sneakorum/README.md

 ## Functions and features
-As of Milestone 2, the available features are
+As of Milestone 3, the available features are
 * Authentication function.
 Users can log in and log out of the web page
-* Basic forum functions.
-Users can add new threads, as well as access other threads available on web page.
+* Sneaker Forum.
+Users can create threads and comment on them, as well as use keywords to search for other threads.
+* Calendar.
+Users can see latest sneaker releases on the homepage.

 ## Technologies
 Project is created with: